cs4allcps/site/README.md

 If you need to do something more advanced than what Markdown syntax offers, you can insert lines of raw HTML into the Markdown document (some basic uses of which are described below) or you can use a Hugo [shortcode](https://gohugo.io/extras/shortcodes/).

+*Instructions for pushing updates to the live site are included below.*

 ### Editing Existing Pages
 Navigate to the target page's Markdown (`.md`) file in the `content/` folder, and open in a plain text editor.
 Now, you can edit it like a normal Markdown document and save it when you're done.
 If you're localhosting, the changes should be updated live, so you can see what you've done.
 For the most part, the [file path to the content](https://gohugo.io/content/organization/) within the `content` folder is identical to the structure of the page's URL, such that
 ```